THX2112/1U-Eurorack-Tile-Case/README.md

 http://syinsi.com/diy-standalone-1u-tile-case/

 Vectors are filled shapes with zero-width lines.
 You may need to convert this into something your lasercutter can use (dxf, pdf, or cdr.)

+Designed for 3mm hardboard.
+3mm acrylic should work also.